qualifiedleads/xandr-ui/README.md

 1. impression tracker
 2. click tracker
 3. conversion tracker

 You will need to set this up on top of your own domain and get it approved by appnexus support.
-1 & 2 need to be submitted at least 48 hrs before going live.
+1 and 2 above need to be submitted at least 48 hrs before going live.

-#Technical
+# Technical

 ### Django-angular application